belovictor/SmallBot/README.md

 [Slamtec RPLidar A1](https://www.slamtec.com/en/Lidar/A1) is used for scanning surroundings and navigation.

+Temporarily I had to switched the hardware platform to Raspberry PI as I was not able to reach needed performance on reading motor encoders through Jetson GPIO even after switching from python to c++.
+This is still a subject from investigation.

 ## What's in the project

-smallbot_base/ - base robot software, not finished yet
+smallbot_base/ - base robot software, which intefaces controllers to hardware drivers
-smallbot_control/ - robot control, not finished yet
+smallbot_control/ - robot control, based on diffdrive controller
-smallbot_description/ - xacro/urdf robot model for RVIZ and Gazebo
+smallbot_description/ - xacro/urdf robot model for RVIZ and Gazebo and rviz files for visualisations
 smallbot_driver/ - ROS nodes to interface with SmallBot hardware (motors and motor encoders)
 smallbot_gazebo/ - Gazebo robot simulation